CaptainCodeman/svelte-headlessui/README.md

 ## Alternatives

-There is an existing project, [@rgossiaux/svelte-headlessui](https://svelte-headlessui.goss.io), that provides "a complete, full-featured, unofficial Svelte port of Headless UI, an unstyled, fully accessible UI component library" that aligns more closely with the [Offical Tailwind HeadlessUI](https://headlessui.com/) React and Vue packages.
+There is an existing project, [@rgossiaux/svelte-headlessui](https://svelte-headlessui.goss.io), that provides "a complete, full-featured, unofficial Svelte port of Headless UI, an unstyled, fully accessible UI component library" which aligns more closely with the [Offical Tailwind HeadlessUI](https://headlessui.com/) React and Vue packages in it's approach.

-Rather than allowing a legacy web framework to dictate the architecture, I wanted to try a different approach that took advantage of features that Svelte provides.
+Rather than allowing a legacy web framework to dictate the architecture, I wanted to try a "Svelte-first" approach that took advantage of features that Svelte provides.